 Let’s go back to the argument that only the elderly are at risk.
 Anyone who thinks

 that just doesn’t know the facts.
 I might go further: they’re not living in the

 real world.
 And if they act like they aren’t at risk, then they become vectors for

-Many of us live in “mixed households.”
-We have different COVID-19 risk profiles,
+Many of us live in “mixed risk households.”
+We have different Covid-19 risk profiles,

 and different behaviors too.
 You may be struggling to get everyone in your home

-to agree on a united front -- a consensus about how to behave.
+to agree on a united front -- a consensus about how to behave, especially as lockdowns loosen.

-COVID-19 Vectors & Victims: 25 Conditions That Lower Immunity
+25 Health & Lifestyle Conditions That Lower Immunity

 We're told that 15% of us are at greater risk for disease, and it's mostly the elderly.

 The reality is -- it's way more than that -- and age often has nothing to do with